706f6c6c7578/oc/README.md

 and put the torrc file in the tor folder and start tor.exe with the -f parameter, to use the torrc file.

+If you put the torrc file into the tor folder, of Tor-Expert-Bundle, the torrc
+file may look like this:

+HiddenServiceDir hidden_service
+HiddenServicePort 8080 127.0.0.1:8080

 If you like the idea of point to point communication, without third-party servers involved, consider a donation to the following Bitcoin address: